12 BEST COSTA RICA WATERFALLS – The Ultimate Guide

 Eco Chontales waterfall

-Eco Chontales waterfall is a stunning 60 meters high waterfall in Costa Rica.
+Eco Chontales waterfall is a stunning 60-meter-high waterfall in Costa Rica.
 Tucked away in the jungle and hidden between Dominical and Perez Zeledon, you can easily visit this waterfall during a day trip from Uvita or Manuel Antonio.
-At the bottom of Eco Chontales waterfall is a beautiful natural pool which is perfect for swimming.
+At the bottom of Eco Chontales waterfall is a beautiful natural pool that is perfect for swimming.
 Take into account that the power of the waterfall changes drastically depending on the season.
-After heavy rainfall it might be too dangerous to swim in the pool, but then the power of the falls are impressive to witness.
+After heavy rainfall, it might be too dangerous to swim in the pool, but then the power of the falls are impressive to witness.
 There is a little restaurant at the bottom of the waterfall so you can have a small lunch before getting back up to the parking.

 Read in our complete guide everything about Eco Chontales waterfall